 Whatever your situation, do not lose sight of what is most important: your children, their health, their well-being and their best interests.
 Regardless of the case or issue, family court judges are bound by the overarching principle of what is in the best interests of all children when making these types of rulings.

-When you are ready, contact our offices to schedule your free and confidential consultation with one of our compassionate and highly experienced family law attorneys who can put together a plan of action for your and your family while keeping your values and needs at the forefront.
+When you are ready, contact our offices to schedule your confidential consultation with one of our compassionate and highly experienced family law attorneys who can put together a plan of action for your and your family while keeping your values and needs at the forefront.